yecril71pl/cpp-docs.pl-pl/docs/intrinsics/readdr.md

 #### <a name="parameters"></a>Parametry
  [in] `DebugRegister`
- Zarejestruj stała z zakresu od 0 do 7, który identyfikuje debugowania.
+ Zarejestruj stałą z zakresu od 0 do 7, który identyfikuje debugowania.

 ## <a name="return-value"></a>Wartość zwracana
  Wartość rejestru określonego debugowania.